bogwonch/bogwonch.github.io/blogs/2016-10-28-optimizing-blog.md

 ## Images

 The images are already pretty small but PageSpeed was complaining about having to go and load them.
-But then I read an [http://www.techerator.com/2011/12/how-to-embed-images-directly-into-your-html/](an article about embedding images).
+But then I read an [an article about embedding images](http://www.techerator.com/2011/12/how-to-embed-images-directly-into-your-html/).
 Great okay then.
-I wrote a [https://github.com/bogwonch/html-img-inliner](little tool to inline images into HTML), and voilà.
+I wrote a [little tool to inline images into HTML](https://github.com/bogwonch/html-img-inliner), and voilà.
 I am slightly distrusting of this in general: this should really be done by caching, but it is kinda neat anyway.
 Since Github's server uses compression I'll even forgive all the inlined Base64'd data.